taitulism/cwd/README.md

 # Linux
 ~/path/code $
 ```

-`run-in-cwd` makes running commands in Node a bit more like that.
+This basic concept of running commands from within a certain folder was the main trigger to create `run-in-cwd`.

 &nbsp;